 This course examines and builds on major interpersonal theories and principles related to businesses, and helps students apply their theoretical knowledge to practical experiences in the workplace.

 A survey of pathology and pathophysiological processes with emphasis on applications for patient care.

 Includes history of and orientation to the health care delivery system, health care planning, dynamics of the health care team and future implications.

-Provides an overview of the health care economy and legal environment.
-Topics include general influencing factors, reimbursement models, financial analysis and market development, quality improvement processes, legal implications and ramifications of the daily operation of a health care organization.
-Risk management and legislative issues affecting the delivery of health care are emphasized.
+Provides an overview of the health care economy and financial environment.
+This is an applied economic/financial course to the field of radiation sciences.
+Topics include general influencing factors, reimbursement models, fiscal oversight, quality improvement processes, and daily operation of a health care organization.

 ALH4024 – Leadership Strategies in Healthcare